 Also in 2005, Kissinger formed the “International Commission of Inquiry on Crimes Against Humanity Committed by the Bush Administration.”
 This Commission indicted President Bush and key members of his administration for such transgressions as “Wars of Aggression, with particular reference to the invasions and occupations of Iraq and Afghanistan”; “Torture and Indefinite Detention, with particular reference to the abandonment of international standards concerning the treatment of prisoners of war and the use of torture”; “Destruction of the Global Environment, with particular reference to systematic policies contributing to the catastrophic effects of global warming”; and “Attacks on Global Public Health and Reproductive Rights.”
 The Commission ultimately found the Bush Administration guilty on all counts.
 Other notable participants in the Commission included William Blum, Marjorie Cohn, Joel Kovel, and Michael Ratner.

 In 2009 Kissinger organized an emergency town hall meeting to condemn Israel’s recent “attack on Gaza,” – a reference to Operation Cast Lead, which was a defensive military operation wherein Israel targeted Hamas and other Gaza-based terrorists who had been relentlessly launching rocket attacks against the Jewish state.

 Today Kissinger is the manager of Revolution Books, a New York City store that markets a wide array of publications rooted in “the new synthesis of communism brought forward by … Bob Avakian,” chairman of the Revolutionary Communist Party.
-Kissinger is also a contributing writer for the RCP newspaper, Revolution.
+Kissinger has also been a contributing writer for the RCP newspaper/website, Revolution.